OuhscBbmc/data-science-practices-1/ch-style.md

 ggplot2 {#style-ggplot}
 ------------------------------------

 The expressiveness of [ggplot2](https://ggplot2.tidyverse.org/) allows someone to quickly develop precise scientific graphics.
 One graph can be specified in many equivalent styles, which increases the opportunity for confusion.
-We formalized much of this style while writing a [textbook for introductory statistics](https://github.com/OuhscBbmc/DeSheaToothakerIntroStats/blob/master/thumbnails/thumbnails.md) (@deshea); the 200+ graphs and their code is publically available.
+We formalized much of this style while writing a [textbook for introductory statistics](https://github.com/OuhscBbmc/DeSheaToothakerIntroStats/blob/master/thumbnails/thumbnails.md) (@deshea); the 200+ graphs and their code is publicly available.

+There are a few additional ggplot2 tips in the [tidyverse style guide](https://style.tidyverse.org/ggplot2.html).

 ### Order of commands {#style-ggplot-order}

 ggplot2 is essentially a collection of functions combined with the `+` operator.
 Publication graphs common require at least 20 functions, which means the functions can sometimes be redundant or step on each other toes.
-The family of functoins should follow a consistent order ideally starting with the more important structural functions and ending with the cosmetic functions.
+The family of functions should follow a consistent order ideally starting with the more important structural functions and ending with the cosmetic functions.
 Our preference is:

 1. `ggplot()` is the primary function to specify the default dataset and aesthetic mappings.
 Many arguments can be passed to `aes()`, and we prefer to follow an order consistent with the `scale_*()` order below.
-1. `geom_*()` and `annotate()` creates the *geom*etric elements that reperesent the data.
+1. `geom_*()` and `annotate()` creates the *geom*etric elements that represent the data.
 Unlike most categories in this list, the order matters.
 Geoms specified first are drawn first, and therefore can be obscured by subsequent geoms.
 1. `scale_*()` describes how a dimension of data (specified in `aes()`) is translated into a visual element.
 We specify the dimensions in descending order of (typical) importance: `x`, `y`, `group`, `color`, `fill`, `size`, `radius`, `alpha`, `shape`, `linetype`.
 1. `coord_*()`
 1. `facet_*()` and `label_*()`